Blackprint/nodes/nodes/Decoration/README.md

 Only for browser.

-Most nodes is only for decoration or notes.<br>
+Most nodes is only for decoration or notes.
-Every nodes mustn't have any ports.

 ### License
 MIT